Dr. Mekdes Asha Hope

 Whether or not I am the right therapist for you or your child depends on what happens between us when we meet.
 My expertise in mental health sits with me, but I approach each person and family as unique—and I respond to each differently.
 Like any real relationship, therapy begins with how we experience one another.
 What unfolds between us often speaks louder than any knowledge I bring into the room.

 Throughout this path, I’ve remained committed to growth—both in how I think and how I practice.
 My training spans behavioral, cognitive, psychodynamic, and psychoanalytic models, and I integrate these approaches thoughtfully to meet the unique needs of the individuals I work with.
-I don’t begin with diagnoses—I begin with the person in front of me.
 I assess readiness, strengths, and the potential for meaningful therapeutic work, always with the aim of cultivating a space where lasting change can unfold.
-I see myself as a lifelong student—of the mind, of human complexity, and of the subtle transformations that make healing possible.
+I see myself as a lifelong student of the mind, human complexity, and the subtle changes that make healing possible.
+Patients who are curious about their own experiences and interested in understanding themselves tend to be a good fit for my approach.

 Issues I treat: